microsoft/playwright/docs/installation.md

 > **NOTE** Developers can opt-in in this mode via exporting `PLAYWRIGHT_BROWSERS_PATH=$HOME/pw-browsers` in their `.bashrc`.

-## Completely avoid browser installation
+### Skip browser downloads

-In certain cases, it is desired to avoid browser installation altogether because browser binaries are managed separately.
+In certain cases, it is desired to avoid browser downloads altogether because browser binaries are managed separately.

 This can be done by setting `PLAYWRIGHT_SKIP_BROWSER_DOWNLOAD` variable before installation.